Maine Medical Center

 First-year fellows spend the majority of their clinical time on hospital-based services, including inpatient psychiatry, neurology, and consultation-liaison psychiatry.
 Given the value of longitudinally caring for children and families over the two-year fellowship, there are also outpatient expectations during the first year, including a weekly psychopharmacology continuity clinic and individual and/or family therapy cases.

-- Fellows spend two months on each one of the three child and adolescent units at Spring Harbor Hospital.
+• Fellows spend two months on each one of the three child and adolescent units at MaineHealth Behavioral Health at Spring Harbor.
 During these rotations, fellows serve as the primary psychiatrist under the supervision of an attending psychiatrist.
 Fellows collaborate with social workers, pediatricians, occupational therapists, dieticians, and nurses to provide care that includes psychiatric evaluation, medication management, individual therapy, and family therapy.
 Supervision incorporates evidence-based practices and an appreciation of developmental theories and stages into the treatment planning for each child

 Hospital-based Programming at MaineHealth Maine Medical Center and MaineHealth Barbara Bush Children’s Hospital